anchal-physics/mdsh5/README.md

   -s SERVER, --server SERVER
                         Server address.
 Default is None -r RESAMPLE [RESAMPLE ...], --resample RESAMPLE [RESAMPLE ...]
                         Resample signal(s) by providing a list of start, stop, and increment values.
-For negative value, enclose them withing double quotes and add a space at the beginning.Example: --resample " -0.1"
+For negative value, enclose them withing double quotes and add a space at the beginning.Example:
-                        10.0 0.1
+                        --resample " -0.1" 10.0 0.1
   --rescale RESCALE [RESCALE ...]
                         Rescale time dimension of trees to ensure that all of are in same units.
 Especially important if resample is used.
 Provide a rescaling factor to be multiplied by time axis for each tree provides in trees option.Example: --resample " -0.1" 10.0 0.1 -o OUT_FILENAME, --out_filename OUT_FILENAME
                         Output filename for saving data in file.
 Default is None. in which case it does not save files.
   --reread_data         Will overwrite on existing data for corresponding data entries in out_file.
 Default behavior is to skip readingpointnames whose data is present.
-  -v, --verbose         Print verbose messages
+  -f, --force_full_data_read
+                        If resample fails, full data read will be attempted without resampling.
+This is useful in cases where the time axis is stored in other than dim0 data field.
   -c CONFIG, --config CONFIG
                         Configuration file containing shot_numbers, trees, point_names, server, and other settings.
-If provided, corresponding command line arguments are ignored.
+If provided, corresponding command line arguments are take precedence over arguments provided in configuration file.
   --configTemplate      If provided, configuration templates will be copied to current directory.
 All other arguments will be ignored.
+(base) gupta@F-CJXNMY7L7 mdsh5 %
 ```
 Note that you can get configuration templates by using --configTemplate option and learn more by reading those files.

 For queries, contanct Anchal Gupta (guptaa@fusion.gat.com).
+If you face any issues or have feature requests, please submit them at the [issue tracker](https://github.com/anchal-physics/mdsh5/issues).

 ## Required ssh configurations